 Overview

-Ship Temporal workflow and activity execution events to Parseable as OpenTelemetry logs and traces
+Ship Temporal workflow and activity execution events to Parseable as OpenTelemetry logs, traces, and SDK metrics

 Pick your SDK